-There are no major security concerns for expats moving to Trinidad and Tobago.
-Expats who take sensible precautions, such as keeping their valuables out of sight and being vigilant in crowded places, should not experience any difficulty.
+Additionally, while there is crime on the islands, expats who take sensible safety precautions, such as keeping their valuables out of sight and being vigilant in crowded places, should not experience any difficulty.

-Trinidad and Tobago offers expats a balanced lifestyle.
+Trinidad and Tobago offers expats a balanced lifestyle and rewarding quality of life.
 With its great climate, beautiful landscapes and abundance of outdoor pursuits, as well as its well-developed infrastructure, expats living here really do get the best of both worlds.

 Capital city: Port of Spain